kbadri007/love-fluffy/README.md

-# Love Fluffy
+# Love papa is forked and modified from Love Fluffy

-A simple web "game" where the goal is to love Fluffy the cat within a certain period of time by giving your love (hearts).
-Can you love Fluffy in time? :smirk:
+A simple web "game" where the goal is to love the papa within a certain period of time by giving your love (hearts).
+Can you love Papa in time? :smirk:

 ## Setup & Run